prernaharsh25-oss/student-performance-predictor-ml/README.md

 ### 5.Enter Student Details

-The program will ask the user to enter
+User has to enter the required details

 ### 6.View the Prediction